Gorilla gorilla gorilla

 IUCN Status: Critically endangered

-At Port Lympne we have 17 Western lowland gorillas in 3 different areas.
-The Palace of the Apes houses a family group of 12; a silverback, 8 adult females and 3 young males.
-We also have 5 bachelor males living in 2 separate areas away from the family group.
+At Port Lympne we have 3 groups of Western lowland gorillas.
+The Palace of the Apes houses a family group comprised of a silverback, adult females and young males.
+We also have a group of bachelor males living in 2 separate areas away from the family group.

 All gorillas (of which there are 4 sub-species) are Critically Endangered.
 There are now only 95,000 Western lowland gorillas, 90% less than 10 years ago, due to poaching for “bush meat”, habitat destruction through logging and farming, and diseases like Ebola.